 - Method 3: For hydrangeas that flower on both new and old wood.
 Prune these plants only if they’re getting too large for the space or if you want to remove old flowers.
 The best time to prune them is after they flower in late summer.
 If you prune them much beyond late August, you will risk removing flower buds that are developing on current branches.
 Examples: H. macrophylla ‘Endless Summer’, ‘L.A.
 Pistachio’

 New introductions of hydrangeas have been showing up at garden centers over the last several years, bringing us larger flowers with richer colors, repeat-blooming, and compact growth habits—finally!
 If you’ve been wanting a hydrangea, but don’t think your garden has enough space, you are in for a surprise!

-Other recently-introduced panicle-style hydrangeas include ‘Vanilla Strawberry’ which features huge cones of white flowers that gradually change to pink from the bottom-up, giving the effect of a large strawberry with cream on top.
-Excellent for large spaces, ‘Vanilla Strawberry’ grows to 6-7 feet tall by 4-5 feet wide; for smaller gardens try ‘Strawberry Sundae’ which grows 4-5 feet tall and 3-4 feet wide.
+‘Limelight’ begins blooming in mid-summer and doesn’t stop until frost, has large, soft lime-green flowers that turn creamy white and later blush to pink, and grows 6-8 feet tall/wide.
+‘Little Lime’ is a newer, compact version which grows 3-5 feet tall/wide.
+‘Vanilla Strawberry’ features huge cones of white flowers that appear in mid-summer and gradually change to pink from the bottom-up, giving the effect of a large strawberry with cream on top; grows to 6+ feet tall.
+‘Strawberry Sundae’ is a compact selection of ‘Vanilla Strawberry’ growing only 4-5 feet tall.
 ‘Quick Fire’ blooms earlier than most other panicle types and ‘Diamond Rouge’ has flowers that begin white and then turn a dark shade of red/purple as they age, providing months of stunning color.